bmurrtech/IT_research/sentinelone.md

 [Uninstall SentinelOne Options How-to Video](https://sentinelone-education.wistia.com/medias/kphlzsaloc)

 - You can uninstall agents via the S1 Management Console or the CLI.
-- (Windows only) To unisntall many agents at once, you can use a script that runs the API, gets the passphrases, then runs uninstall for the Windows agents.
+- (Windows only) To uninstall many agents at once, you can use a script that runs the API, gets the passphrases, then runs uninstall for the Windows agents.
 - To uninstall agents via CLI, you __must have the passphrase or each agent if anti-tamper is enabled__.
   - _Anti-tamper_ is a policy setting in the Management Console.
   - You can find this setting as follows: `> Sentinels (left pane) > Policy (tab) > Agent (section) > Security Settings > _Anti-tampering_ (toggle)`